13 Professional Chefs Reveal Their Least Favorite Food

 Michelle Lee Photography/Shutterstock

 Ranch dressing has vigorous fans, who aren’t afraid to put it on everything from pizza and salads to oatmeal and steak.
 It’s a salad dressing turned condiment turned all-purpose sauce, but some chefs aren’t having it.
 “Mankind discovered the world in pursuit of spices,” says Stuart Reb Donald, a chef, author, and co-host of “Sip & Chew with Mike and Stu” in Mobile, Alabama.
 “And now all people eat is ranch.
 It’s mayonnaise and buttermilk, folks.
-It doesn’t go with anything.”
+It’s also a key ingredient for these recipes that use up a bottle of ranch dressing.

 You may think of onions as the backbone of many dishes—and it is—but that doesn’t mean every cook likes or even wants to eat them.
 Johnny Ulloa, executive chef at Manhattan rooftop bar, The Sky Room, sure doesn’t.